rkozyak/Microcenter-GPU-Scrapper/README.md

 # Microcenter SKU and GPU Finder
-A small program that finds items sold at Microcetner and saves their price, SKU, and name in a CSV
+A small program that finds items sold at Micro Center and saves their price, SKU, and name in a CSV

 ## Requirements
 Before running, you must have the following libraries installed: